GDAC-at-Davis/GDACYearbook/README.md

-# GradYearbook
+# GDACYearbook
-An annual yearbook for graduating members in the form of a game!
+An annual yearbook for graduating members, except its a game